oriolqc/xamarin-docs.es-es/docs/ios/troubleshooting/mtouch-errors.md

 <a name="MT2004" />

-### <a name="mt2004-extra-linker-definitions-file--could-not-be-located"></a>MT2004: Archivo de definiciones adicional del vinculador ' *' no se pudo encontrar.
+### <a name="mt2004-extra-linker-definitions-file--could-not-be-located"></a>MT2004: Archivo de definiciones de enlazador adicionales ' *' no se pudo encontrar.

 <a name="MT2005" />